ntnu-arl/yolo_trt_ros/README.md

 $ make
 ```

-This will generate a libyolo_layer.so file
+This will generate a libyolo_layer.so file.

 ### 3. Place your yolo.weights and yolo.cfg file in the yolo folder

 ```
 $ cd ${HOME}/catkin_ws/src/yolov4_trt_ros/yolo
 ```
-** Please name the yolov4.weights and yolov4.cfg file as follows:
+** Please name the yolov3.weights and yolov3.cfg file as follows:
-- yolov4.weights
+- yolov3-416.weights
-- yolov4.cfg
+- yolov3-416.cfg

 Run the conversion script to convert to TensorRT engine file